 Bobby Finstock (portrayed by Orny Adams)

 The mentally unstable lacrosse coach and economics teacher at Beacon Hills High School.
+Has major issues with a member of the lacrosse team named Greenberg (who may or may not exist!).

 - Absentee Actor: During the filming of Season 5 Orny Adams took time off to concentrate on his Standup Comedy act.
 Apparently his character spent the time in rehab.